Lowlights are small pieces of Hair that are no more than 2 shades Darker than the rest of the Hair.

 Pre Lowlight Prep

 Before Low Lighting, brush or comb your dry and Product free Hair until it is tangle free.
 Then divide your Hair into 4 Sections.

 Our Low Lighting Rules

 Keep your Lowlights thin, using less than you would Highlights.
-Choose a Colour no more than 2 shades Darker than the rest of the Hair.
+Don't stack your Lowlights on top of each other.
+Be conservative with your Low Light Colour choice, using a Colour no more than 2 shades Darker than the rest of the Hair.
 You can use Lowlights on both Light and Dark Hair Colours.
 Do not place Lowlights on the top of your head like Highlights.
-Place less Lowlights in your Top Sections and more in the Bottom Sections.
+Place less Lowlights in your Top Sections and more through the Bottom Sections of your Hair.

 Turn your Tint Brush on its side for a finer application.